microsoft/appcenter-sdk-apple/README.md

 We are looking forward to your contributions via pull requests.

-To contribute to the SDK, you need a machine that runs macOS and the latest stable Xcode release.
-In addition, the SDK workspace requires [Jazzy](https://github.com/realm/jazzy) to generate documentation.
+To contribute to the SDK, please

+* install Xcode 10.1 and Xcode 8.3.3 in parallel (information on how to do that can be found [in this blogpost](https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc)).
+* make sure you are using the old version of Xcode by running `xcode-select -p`.
+It should point to Xcode 8.3.3.
+If it points to a newer version, e.g. Xcode 10.1, use `sudo xcode-select -s PATH_TO_OLD_XCODE` to switch to the old Xcode version.
+* set the environment variable `MS_ARM64E_XCODE_PATH` in your `.bash_profile` and point it to your Xcode 10.1 installation, e.g. `export MS_ARM64E_XCODE_PATH=/Applications/Xcode.app`.
+* install [Jazzy](https://github.com/realm/jazzy) to be able to generate documentation.

 ### 2.1 Code of Conduct